Hair loss medications

 Medical conditions of the scalp can lead to hair loss.
 The most common underlying condition of the scalp involves an inflammatory process leading to shedding of hair and both eczema and psoriasis can affect the scalp.

 Although there are a number of potential causes of hair loss in men, it is important to have a consultation with an experienced consultant dermatologist at Centre for Surgery for an early and accurate diagnosis followed by prompt and effective treatment.

-Can hair loss be prevented in women?The influence of genetic factors leads to women having an increased propensity to form the hormone dihydrotestosterone from testosterone.
+Can hair loss be prevented in women?The influence of genetic factors leads to women having an increased propensity to form the hormone dihydrotestosterone.
 Dihydrotestosterone also known as DHT acts in an adverse manner on the hair follicles of the scalp by causing them to reduce in size over each successive hair growth cycle leading to them becoming eventually thinner over time before they no longer grow at all.
 The principle of treatment is to block the action of DHT on the hair follicles and also to ensure that the blood supply to the hair follicles is as optimal as possible.
-The two gold standard medical treatments for female pattern hair loss are minoxidil and finasteride.
+The gold standard medical treatments for female pattern hair loss are minoxidil.